-With the relaxed semantic, we have no synchronisations and ordering constraints on atomic operations.
+With the relaxed semantics, we have no synchronizations and ordering constraints on atomic operations.

-But we can do better and further improve the acquire-release semantic of the last post.
-Why should x be an atomic?
+But we can improve and further improve the acquire-release semantics of the last post.
+Why should x be atomic?
 There is no reason.
-That was my first, but incorrect assumption.
+That was my first but incorrect assumption.
 See why?

-With the acquire-releae semantic, we break the sequential consistency.
-In the acquire-release semantic the synchronization takes place between atomic operations on the same atomic and not between threads.
+With the acquire-release semantics, we break the sequential consistency.
+In the acquire-release semantics, synchronization occurs between atomic operations on the same atomic and not between threads.

-With atomic data types you can tailor your program to your needs and therefore optimize it.
-But now we are in the domain of the multithreading experts.
+With atomic data types, you can tailor your program to your needs and optimize it.
+But now we are in the domain of multithreading experts.

 The easiest way to solve the undefined behaviour in the post Ongoing Optimization: Unsynchronized access is, to use a lock.

-I've described my challenge in the last post.
-Let' start with our process of ongoing optimization.
+I described my challenge in the last post.
+Let's 's start with our process of ongoing optimization.
 To be sure, I verify my reasoning with CppMem.
 I once made a big mistake in my presentation at Meeting C++ 2014.

 Now it's time to put the theory into practice.
-The job is quite easy.
-A small program should undergo an ongoing optimization.
+The job is relatively easy.
+A small program should undergo ongoing optimization.